5 Advanced Pilot Parallel Tips

 Did you know that you can achieve this effect without swapping cartridges?
 Well you can, it’s actually a lot less of a pain!

 Take two or more Parallel pens that are each filled with a different color.
-Take the tip of the Parallel that you’re writing with and hold it underneath the tip of another Parallel.
+Then take the tip of the Parallel that you’re writing with and hold it underneath the tip of another Parallel.
 Gravity will allow the ink of the secondary parallel to flow into the tip of the Parallel that you’re writing with.

 Now try writing with your primary Parallel.
 You should see streaks of both colors.
 The color from your secondary Parallel will begin to dissipate after a couple of strokes.